Night Thrasher (Dwayne Taylor): New Warriors vol. 3

-Dwayne Taylor eventually 'retired' from being a hero, but stayed semi-active while running the Taylor Foundation.
-He wished to use the foundation to make the world a better place, and became heavily involved in cancer research.
-He gathered a top notch staff of microbiologists, one of whom developed what appeared to be a cure for cancer.
-Actually, the cure turned out to have been the work of the biologist's mutant son, who had used his powers to 'tell' the cure what to do.
-This revelation destroyed investor confidence in the Taylor Foundation.
-The scientist died trying to prove his cancer cure worked by testing it on himself.
+Dwayne Taylor eventually 'retires' from being a hero, but remains semi-active while running the Taylor Foundation.
+He intends to use the foundation to make the world a better place, and becomes heavily involved in cancer research.
+He gathers a top notch staff of microbiologists, one of whom developed what appeared to be a cure for cancer.
+The cure turns out to have been the work of the biologist's son Zachary Smith, who had used his ability to communicate with microbes to 'tell' the cure what to do.
+This revelation destroys investor confidence in the Taylor Foundation.
+The scientist dies after trying to prove the cure works by testing it on himself.

-Dwayne salvaged the remains of the Taylor Foundation, and adopted Microbe, the mutant son of the dead microbiologist.
-Dwayne approached a television production company to bankroll and promote a new team, packaging their adventures as a reality TV show.
-He reassembled a new team of Warriors, plus Microbe, and they traveled the country.
+Dwayne salvages the remains of the Taylor Foundation and adopts Zachary, who goes on to join the New Warriors as Microbe.
+Dwayne approaches a television production company to bankroll and promote a new team, filming their exploits as a reality TV show.

 Civil War

-Night Thrasher was among the four New Warriors involved in the incident that led to the Superhuman Registration Act in the 2006–2007 storyline Marvel Civil War.
-The events of the arc begin when the villain Nitro destroys part of Stamford, Connecticut, killing Night Thrasher and several hundred civilians.
+Night Thrasher is among the four New Warriors involved in the incident that led to the Superhuman Registration Act in the 2006–2007 storyline Marvel Civil War.
+The events of the arc begin when the villain Nitro devastates Stamford, Connecticut, killing several hundred civilians and almost all of the New Warriors' members, with Speedball being the only survivor.

 In the aftermath of Civil War, a new team called the New Warriors appear.
-They began recruiting underground, undiscovered, and de-powered heroes who disagree with the Superhuman Registration Act.
-While most of these New Warriors are new to the team, the leader and recruiter calls himself Night Thrasher, though the true identity of this person is unknown for the first few issues.
-When a doctor analyzes the remains of the New Warriors killed in Stamford, he explicitly notes that there is minimal organic tissue left in Night Thrasher's costume compared to the other dead heroes, but also notes that this can be attributed to Night Thrasher being only human in contrast to his superhuman teammates.
-The doctor ultimately states that Night Thrasher is probably dead, but given how superheroes often come back from the dead he would not "bet the farm".
-In New Warriors (vol. 4) #6, it is revealed that Night Thrasher is Donyell Taylor, Dwayne's illegitimate half-brother, previously the villain known as Bandit.
+They begin recruiting underground, undiscovered heroes who disagree with the Superhuman Registration Act.
+While most of these New Warriors are new to the team, the leader and recruiter calls himself Night Thrasher, though his identity is initially unknown.
+It is later revealed that this Night Thrasher is Donyell Taylor, Dwayne's illegitimate half-brother, previously the villain known as Bandit.

 Post-Civil War

-The New Warriors subsequently use a time machine in an attempt to save Dwayne, but are accidentally sent to a future timeline in which Iron Man used the Initiative to place the entire world under a tyrannical reign.
+The New Warriors attempt to use a time machine in an attempt to save Dwayne, but are accidentally sent to a future timeline in which Iron Man has taken over the world.
 Donyell confronts Iron Man and finds that it is not Tony Stark who is wearing the armor, but Dwayne resurrected.
 Overjoyed that his brother is alive, Donyell helps to capture his own teammates, despite his misgivings about Dwayne's dictatorship.
-When this alternate Dwayne kills the captive Tony Stark in cold blood, Donyell turns against him, frees the New Warriors and eventually kills him.
+When Dwayne kills Tony Stark, Donyell turns against him, frees the New Warriors and eventually kills him.